What are briquettes?

 This surprises people sometimes, because it’s widely-assumed that a man-made product will contain additives and chemicals.
 Although some cheaper briquettes might contain glues and paints, we don’t stock these as they’re not good for you, your stove or the air outside.

 Good quality briquettes like ours are made from pure wood, so that’s one myth laid to rest.
+Wood briquettes on a multi-fuel stove.

 How do they compare to logs though?